 Among the programs offered are those that expose students to working professionals and the world beyond college.
-Discussions with guest speakers during events, such as "Alumni in the Spotlight", give students the chance to learn about a variety of career fields.
-Career Panels and networking events enable students to meet and gain advice from alumni in careers ranging from banking and writing to research and teaching.
-Students may participate in the Muhlenberg Shadow Program which links students with alumni or other professionals for an on-site visit.
+Discussions with guest speakers during events, such as alumni panels and programs give students the chance to learn about a variety of career fields.
+Networking events enable students to meet and gain advice from alumni in careers ranging from banking and writing to research and teaching.
+Students may participate in the Muhlenberg Shadow Program which links students with alumni for an on-site visit.